 Contract negotiations - involving various contract forms, such as employment contracts and vendor agreements - are vital to determining the post-award value of contracts, including the difference between value-driven or cost-increasing legal obligations.

-Logistical challenges inevitably arise when working with various counterparties with disparate channels of communication as language in the contract is redacted, added, and updated.
+Logistical challenges inevitably arise when working with various counterparties with disparate channels of communication as language in the contract is redacted, added, and updated in contract drafts.

-Requesting contract reviews during negotiations with internal departments – such as Finance and Procurement – via email and shared drives while juggling communications with external counterparties can create a web of communication bottlenecks and hazy oversight.
+Requesting contract reviews during negotiations with internal departments – such as Finance and Procurement – via email and shared drives while juggling communications with external counterparties can create a web of communication bottlenecks and hazy oversight when discussing the terms of an important contract.

 Implementing this process of managing multiple file versions within multiple contract negotiations concurrently can quickly turn into an unsustainable logistical challenge – especially when working with complex contracts and not having many contract management resources to support you in the process.
 Manually tracking version control and cross-referencing pre-approved clauses can further increase negotiation time and cramp the momentum of the deal at hand.